adptCode/onBoarding/README.md

 To run the project locally, follow these steps:

-Clone this repository.
+1.Clone this repository.

-Navigate to the project directory.
+2.Navigate to the project directory.

-Install Dependencies: npm install
+3. Install Dependencies: npm install

-Run the Angular Development Server: ng serve
+4.Run the Angular Development Server: ng serve

-Open your browser and go to http://localhost:4200/ to view the application.
+5.Open your browser and go to http://localhost:4200/ to view the application.